Introduction

 Continue uphill then and veer to the right along the ridge top at Poplar Grove.
 Imagine that in the early park, the original Poplar Grove shelter (and latrine) was to your right below the ridge top!
 Pass the Trail 3 access point, and head down the trail to the far corner where Trail 1 goes left toward the Nature Center (G).
 Trail 3 descends very very steeply here down the canyon wall.
 Near the bottom of the canyon, there is a junction (H) with Trail 4 which heads down to the mouth of Hoffman Branch.
 To stay on Trail 3, turn left at this junction following the canyon wall to meet Trails 1 and 2 at the crow’s foot junction.

 Along the way to the junction, you will be walking along the canyon wall above the path of Brough’s railway.
-Note a retaining wall (I) down hill shortly before the crow's foot junction.
+Note an old concrete fence post along the way, then a retaining wall (I) down hill shortly before the crow's foot junction.
+This section is very nice for wildflowers in season.

 view from the footbridge